PRTG API v2 Overview

 Enumerations

 An enumeration has a well-defined set of textual value tokens.
-The status property can have the following tokens:

 In filter expressions, the enumeration tokens are used as identifiers without quotes, for example status = up.